bright/new-www/content/blog/single-swap-on-uniswap-v3-with-3-common-mistakes.md

 comments: true
 published: true
 ---
-Since you've probably came across this post looking for a working example of a simple swap on a Uniswap and you are not interested in anything besides the code, I'll provide it right away.
+Since you've probably come across this post looking for a working example of a simple swap on a Uniswap and you are not interested in anything besides the code, I'll provide it right away.
 However, if you would like to know more how I've overcome some common mistakes or you are struggling with some issues on your own, I encourage you to read this post till the end.